 Some of the team members could not finish their tasks on time.
 This may potentially affect the progress of the whole team because tasks have dependencies.
 The first attempt is to separate tasks to reduce coupling and assign individual tasks to those who may take more time.
-This attempt was no ultimate solution and still caused some issues since there could still be one task left which the whole team was waiting for.
+This attempt was not an ultimate solution and still caused some issues since the situation that the whole team was waiting for one task to be finished is still possible to exist.
 The second attempt was trying to treat the root.
 The team leader had conversations on the issue and tried to find out the reason behind it.
 This attempt worked better and encouraged the team member to take responsibility.
-Hence, a team could not lack communication.
+Hence, it is significant for a team to have communications.
 Spotting issues and addressing them immediately is vital for further work.

-Meeting and Task assignment
+Stand-up and Task Assignment - strong

 As we applied agile methodology, a stand-up meeting was conducted every day except a break day of week, informal and formal meetings.
 Daily stand-up pushed us to keep pace with the overall progress and finish tasks on time.
 This also allows every member to have a global view of the project.
 During the Spring Festival, stand-up functions well in keeping everyone learning React and related knowledge.
 As for task assignment, different members are responsible for different work in this project.
 However, it is difficult for members with cooperation to keep track of the progress of each other.
 To solve that problem, we decided to use Kanban in GitHub.
-At the same time, we assign issues in GitHub to ensure that each member knows about tasks.
+At the same time, we assign issues in GitHub to ensure that every member knows their tasks.

-Disagreement

-A severe disagreement occurred during the prototype design stage.
-Different members had different opinions about the process of learning sorting algorithms.
-This kind of situation is not a surprise.
-We have predicted it in the risk management section.
-To deal with this problem, all members must keep calm.
-Then, we decide to finish the sequence diagram together, and the disagreement above solved finally.

 2.6 Technical Issues

-Way of Peer Programming
+Way of Peer Programming - strong

 We learned that peer programming had several merits.
 However, during the break, it was hard to program together.
-One team member came up with an idea to use an editor sharing tool to perform peer programming.
-Because Visual Studio Code has a large base of extensions, we successfully found an extension called Live Share.
-Through Live Share, we were able to edit on the same workplace and even share the terminal.
+We successfully found an extension called Live Share in Visual Studio Code, which allow us to edit on the same workplace and even share the terminal.
 Since the project is web-based, a browser sharing tool was also used to view real-time changes.
-By performing peer programming, the code quality was to some extent improved.
-Typos and minor errors like lack of semi-colon were avoided.
+By performing peer programming, each task was assigned to two of the technical team members.
+One would be responsible for the coding, and the other will monitor the process and check whether there was anything wrong with commenting, naming, etc. Peer programming improves code quality considerably and increases efficiency since members can exchange ideas between each other.

-Testing
+Testing – weak to strong

 The team realised the importance of testing and spent a week learning how to perform testing on React JavaScript project.
-At the early stage, TDD was not taken seriously by some of the team members.
-One group of two in the team did not follow the instruction of TDD and wrote code directly without writing any unit test.
-The component displays appropriately at first, but coding is painstaking as no clear plan was made—the group of two modified their design multiple times.
-After TDD was stressed to be vital, the group added unit tests for the component but found a title in it was wrong.
+At the early stage, Test Driven Development (TDD) was not taken seriously by some of the team members.
+After TDD was stressed to be vital, the group added unit tests for the component.
 Compared to human eyes and testing manually, automated unit testing helps design the code and prevents potential mistakes by checking components each time they are modified.